Introduction

 Psychological Hungers

 Psychological hungers compel us to fulfil their related needs.
-In case we cannot fulfil the same healthily then unhealthy modes are used to satiate them.
+In case we cannot fulfil the same healthily, unhealthy modes are used to satiate them.
 There are six psychological hungers.
-They are : Stimulus Hunger, Recognition Hunger, Structure Hunger, Position Hunger, Incidence Hunger and Aspirational Hunger.
+They are: Stimulus Hunger, Recognition Hunger, Structure Hunger, Position Hunger, Incidence Hunger and Aspirational Hunger.

-Recognition Hunger : Recognition is afforded by social intercourse.
-A set comprising a transactional stimulus and a transactional response constitute a transaction.
+Recognition Hunger: Recognition is afforded by social intercourse.
+A set comprising a transactional stimulus and a transactional response together constitutes a transaction.
 Transaction is a unit of social intercourse.
 It has components of communication and stroke.

-Structure Hunger : We have seen that people structure time in order to avoid boredom, stereotypy and monotony.
+Structure Hunger: We have seen that people structure time in order to avoid boredom, stereotypy and monotony.
 Structure hunger is satiated through the agency of time structuring.
-Time structuring is done in six ways : withdrawal, rituals, activity, pastimes, game and intimacy.
-The same have been explained above.
+Time structuring is done in six ways: withdrawal, ritual, activity, pastime, game and intimacy.

-Position Hunger : We have an inherent need to maintain our life position.
+Position Hunger: We have an inherent need to maintain our life position.
 It has its homeostasis.
-Position hunger dictates that we engage in activities or interactions that provide occasion to maintain our life position.
-Thus position hunger is satiated.
+Position hunger forces us to engage in activities or interactions that provide occasion to maintain our life position.
+Thus, position hunger is satiated.

-Incidence Hunger : Incidents provide physical, psychological, emotional, cognitive inputs.
+Incidence Hunger: Incidents provide physical, mental, emotional and psychological inputs.
 Their depth, intensity, impact and staying are all intense.
-Incidence hunger is satiated by occurrence of untoward incidents from time to time.
+Incidence hunger is satiated by occurrence of untoward incidents or accidents from time to time.

-Aspirational Hunger : Physis affords growth and development.
-We seek growth and development in the midst of very rough life.
+Aspirational Hunger: Physis affords growth and development.
+We seek growth and development in the midst of a rough life.
 Satiating aspirational hunger promotes physatic growth.
-This is pictured in transactional analysis by an arrow passing through the three ego states pointing upward.
-This pictures growth integrating the healthy aspects of the three ego states.
+This is pictured in transactional analysis by a vertical arrow originating at the bottom of the Child ego state, passing through the three ego states and exiting out of the Parent ego state.
+It pictures growth, integrating the healthy aspects of the three ego states.

 Psychological Trading Stamps